Characters: Supernatural Special Children

 - Involuntary Battle to the Death: Azazel gathers all the surviving children in Cold Oak once their powers have manifested, and they fight to the death as There Can Be Only One, who will be the leader of his army.

-- It Sucks to Be the Chosen One/Power at a Price: The children are manipulated by Azazel, who eventually forces them to fight to the death.
+- It Sucks to Be the Chosen One: The children are manipulated by Azazel, who eventually forces them to fight to the death.

 - I Am a Monster: Sam and the other Special Children are worried about what they may become as their powers manifest and they start to understand Azazel's plan.